space-wizards/docs/src/en/general-development/setup/development-environment.md

 ## 2. Setting up Submodules

-Space Station 14 uses Git Submodules to manage its dependancy on the RobustToolbox engine.
+Space Station 14 uses Git Submodules to manage its dependency on the RobustToolbox engine.
 Without the submodule, you cannot build Space Station 14.

 Here are the steps to set them up (using our automated submodule handler):

-1. After you first clone the repository, run `RUN_THIS.py` (idealy run in a terminal like `python3 RUN_THIS.py`) found at the root of the repository using Python.
+1. After you first clone the repository, run `RUN_THIS.py` (ideally ran in a terminal like `python3 RUN_THIS.py`) found at the root of the repository using Python.
 If you have any issues, refer to the [troubleshooting section](#troubleshooting).

 2. Verify it has succeeded by checking for `/RobustToolbox` directory with in files in it.